City of Utrecht Our policy on cycling

 Cycling represents freedom; freedom for everybody to move through the city in a way that is convenient, pleasant and cheap.
 ‘Best cycling city in the world’ means that people of all ages be able to cycle safe and that even more people opt for using the bicycle, also between Utrecht and its neighbouring municipalities.

 The city council considers cycling (and walking) the most important means of transport in the city.
-Bicycle parking capacity is extended, and until 2018 we will build an efficient network of convenient major bicycle routes.
+Bicycle parking capacity is extended, and we are building an efficient network of convenient major bicycle routes.
 Many pedestrian routes will be improved as well, beginning in the city centre.

 Utrecht Attractive and Accessible